PokemonGoMap/RocketMap/docs/common-issues/faq.md

 OperationalError: too many SQL variables
 ```

 Due to SQLite supporting only a small amount of variables in a single query, you will need to use MySQL as you are above said limit.
 This is typically due to the adding of more workers/area to your map.

 ## I have more questions!

-Please read the [Wiki](http://rocketmap.readthedocs.io/en/develop/first-run/configuration-files.html) for information and then join us on the [RocketMap Discord](https://discord.gg/rocketmap).
+Please read all wiki pages relating to the specific function you are questioning.
+If it does not answer your question, join us on the [RocketMap Discord](https://discord.gg/rocketmap).
 Before asking questions in #help on Discord, make sure you've read #announcements and #faq.

 ## Formulas?